kew24/proj-Westra-data202/Report.md

   as.data.frame()
 ```

-The dataset used in Figure 1c is originally called `M_wide_all`.
-It contains brings together data on patients' demographics, exposures, and blood/tumor mutations.
+The dataset used in Figure 1c is originally named `M_wide_all`.
+It contains data on patients' demographics, exposures, and blood/tumor mutations.
 Used together, this information allows for correlations to be tested.

 The `M_wide_all` dataset was obtained directly from the lab's available [GitHub repo](https://github.com/papaemmelab/bolton_NG_CH) for this project.
 Descriptions of how this data was originally acquired, though, are found in the Methods section of the published paper.
 While a comprehensive overview of the exact details can be found in the paper, a summary is provided here as well.
 Patients in the MSK-IMPACT cohort had nonhematologic cancers at Memorial Sloan Kettering (MSK) Cancer Center, and data on these patients' ancestry, smoking, date of birth and cancer history was extracted from the MSK cancer registry.
 Additional blood sample data was added from their Serial Sampling cohort.
 All participants underwent matched tumor and blood sequencing, which encompassed the exomes of all cancer-associated genes.
 After sequencing, variant calling for each blood sample was performed by various methods, and variants that were called by two callers were retained.
-Further, variants were annotated, leaving us with the dataset that appears to be `M_wide_all`.
+Further, variants were annotated, and the presence of variants in each gene was summed and added as a column, leaving us with the dataset that appears to be `M_wide_all`.

 > *Much of the technical methods information, including specific phrases, in this section was found in the [Nature Article](https://www.nature.com/articles/s41588-020-00710-0) itself.*

-I am comfortable saying the data is reliable due to the fact that the authors followed standard scientific protocols, the study was reviewed and accepted by a Institutional Review Board, and the final paper was peer reviewed and published in a high impact journal.
-Additionally, because this data is from real patients in a well known cancer treatment / research institution, this data is applicable to the questions the authors set out to answer.
+I am comfortable saying the data is reliable due to the fact that the authors followed standard scientific protocols, that the study was reviewed and accepted by a Institutional Review Board, and that the final paper was peer reviewed and published in a high-impact journal.
+Additionally, because this data is from real patients in a well known cancer treatment and research institution, this data is applicable to the questions the authors set out to answer.

 #### Dataset Description

 `M_wide_all` contains 24146 rows, with 562 columns, making it an extremely large dataset.
 Because there are 24146 unique `STUDY_ID`s and 24146 rows in this dataset, we know that the `STUDY_ID` acts as a unique identifier for every row.
 Each row contains data from one patient and their blood/tumor, with columns for:
 - their `STUDY_ID`
-- the presence/number of mutations in each specific gene (`BRCA1`, `DNAJB1`, `ERBB4`, `FOXO1`, `TET2`, `TP53`, etc.)
+- the presence of mutations in each specified gene (`BRCA1`, `DNAJB1`, `ERBB4`, `FOXO1`, `TET2`, `TP53`, etc.)
 - information about these mutations' variant allele fraction (`VAF_all`, `VAF_nonsilent`, `VAF_silent`, `VAF_my`, etc.)
 - the number of different types of mutations (`mutnum_all`, `mutnum_nonsilent`, `mutnum_my`, etc.)
-- the presence of clonal hematopoiesis mutations (`ch_nonmy`, `CH_nonsilent`, `ch_my_pd` \[PD being "putative cancer-driver mutations"\], etc.)
+- the presence of clonal hematopoiesis mutations (`ch_nonmy`, `CH_nonsilent`, `ch_my_pd`, etc., with "PD" being "putative cancer-driver mutations")
 - demographic information about the patient (`Gender`, `race`, `age`)
-- the patient's exposures (`therapy_known`, `therapy_binary`, `smoke`, `ind_cytotoxic_therapy`, `ind_ds_fluorouracil`, etc.).
+- the patient's exposures (`therapy_binary`, `smoke`, `ind_cytotoxic_therapy`, `ind_ds_fluorouracil`, etc.).

 This very large dataset is appropriate for answering the question answered in Figure 1c.
 As stated above, there are columns for mutations in many specific genes, which is what we are measuring.
-Additionally, there are columns for the exposures as well, including Therapy and Smoking.
-As these are the two primary things shown in Figure 1c, this dataset is applicable to our question of interest.
+Additionally, there are columns for the exposures as well, including Therapy and Smoking, and for demographics, such as Age.
+As these are the three primary things shown in Figure 1c, this dataset is applicable to our question of interest.

 This dataframe is read in with `fread`, and most columns' data type is as expected.
 However, there are some instances where I think it would be best if the data were factors (many of the indicator variables or categories) but instead, they are coded as integers or strings.
 In all of our columns, the data types are broken down below: